Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: System Model and Problem Formulation

-An alternative way to address the stochasticity of the channel is to think of the channel as allowing $B\log\left(1+|h|^2\gamma\right)$ bits/s flow of data to pass when the fading gain is $h$ and solve for the ergodic capacity of all wireless links in the network.
-More precisely, our secondary goal is to find the optimal transmission power values for each sensor and AP node such that the transmission power in each wireless link can, on average, allow the flow of data in that link to pass through.
+Throughout this paper, we consider a Rayleigh flat-fading channel in which the bandwidth of the signal is small compared to the coherence bandwidth of the channel.
+We also assume that the receiver can track the fading process, i.e., coherent reception and the transmitter has no knowledge of the channel realization except for its statistical properties.
+Our goal is to find the optimal transmission power for sensors and APs such that the allocated transmission power to each wireless link can, on average, allow the flow of data in that link to pass through\footnote{We only consider the network's communication power consumption as our objective function since the energy dissipation for transceiver electronics is negligible compared to the communication energy \cite{razzaque2014energy}.}.
+For this purpose, we marginalize the stochasticity of the channel due to the fading process and consider the ergodic capacity for all wireless links.

-For a Rayleigh flat-fading wireless link from AP $n$ to BS $m$ with an average received SNR $\gamma_{n,m}$, the ergodic capacity admits the following closed-form formula \cite{shin2003closed}:
+The ergodic capacity for a Rayleigh flat-fading channel between AP $n$ and BS $m$ with an average received SNR $\gamma_{n,m}$ is given by the following closed-form formula \cite{shin2003closed}: